Author: Leon Wimmenhoeve

 Installing SSL on Subfolders

 It’s not possible to install an SSL Certificate on a subfolder.
 To enable SSL on a subfolder you can install an SSL Certificate on your root domain.
 As soon as you have that installed, you also have SSL on your subfolder.
-The only thing left to do now is to activate SSL in Really Simple SSL.
+The only thing left to do now is to activate SSL in Really Simple Security.
 Important A subfolder is different from a subdomain.
 The latter needs a wildcard to receive an SSL Certificate, while a subfolder can use the

 Let’s Encrypt authorization with DNS